saragong/hello/README.md

 * `about_button` (the link)
 * `about_button_label` (the label on the button)

 By declaring these variables, you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS.
-In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing the order in which each project should be shown and categorized.
+In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing how each project should be shown and categorized.
 See `/includes/example.html` and `/_data/work.yml` for examples.
 * `portfolio` (the heading for your portfolio and title of your YAML file)
 * `portfolio_description` (a description to be desplayed below the heading and above the content)